kubernetes/kubernetes/docs/design/persistent-storage.md

 #### Describe available storage

 Cluster adminstrators use the API to manage *PersistentVolumes*.
-A manager watches for new volumes and adds them to the available supply of volumes.
+The singleton PersistentVolumeManager watches the Kubernetes API for new volumes and adds them to its internal cache of volumes in the system.
 All persistent volumes are managed and made available by the volume manager.
 The manager also watches for new claims for storage and binds them to an available, matching volume.

 Many means of dynamic provisioning will be eventually be implemented for various storage types.